V3rmillionCreator/lithium/README.md

 <h1>Information</h1>
 <h2>

-'nano.py' - main script
+'nano.py' - main script.

-'settings.json' - settings file
+'settings.json' - settings file.

+'ascii.txt' - if custom_ascii is enabled this will be used for the ascii. it is by default an astronaut.

+'topicgen.txt' - where the topicgen outputs.

+'packs.txt' - where the default packgen outputs.

-'wordlists' - grab words for packgen
+'wordlists' - grab words for packgen.

-'auto_pressure_lists' - grab words for auto pressure
+'wordlists_2' - grab words for auto pressure.

+'ascii_archive' - ascii art that i used when testing ascii features, feel free to use.
 </h2>

 <h1>Configuring</h1>

 <h2>
-Inside your 'settings.json' file you should find this:
+Inside your 'settings.json' file you should find this:<br><br>

 ```json
 {